Surely you cannot have forgotten how Bexley Council

 The larger versions of the ohotographs are dated.

-I think I am just about in favour of Bexley’s switch over to LED street
+I think I am in favour of Bexley’s switch over to LED street

 lighting.
 My initial reaction was that it is dim and it’s a fact that my back